crh3675/core-ui/README.md

 	}

 ## Configuration
-Updates to your environment specific configuration file will ovverride any default configurations in your `config` directory.
+Updates to your environment specific configuration file will override any default configurations in your `config` directory.

 The *prestart.js* file will replace those values with the appropriate information as long as you have an available *AWS_PROFILE* set in *~/.aws/credentials*.